Non-Toxic Laundry Products You Don’t Have To Make Yourself

 To get some insight on that, I’m interviewing my very dear friend, Stephen Ezell.
 Stephen is a disruptive thought leader, and he’s moved into the laundry market to bring us products that are sustainable, green, and non-toxic-but also perform.

-After running several other companies, Stephen founded and operates MyGreenFills, which creates non-toxic laundry products.
+After running several other companies, Stephen founded and operates Truly Free (formally known as MyGreenFills), which creates non-toxic laundry products.
 Welcome to the Summit, Stephen Ezell!

 Stephen: I’m happy to be here.